vocdoni/docs/Epic1.md

 Please, refer to the draft for references:
 https://github.com/vocdoni/docs/blob/master/README.md

-And to the roadmap for context: https://github.com/vocdoni/docs/blob/master/Roadmap.md
+And to the roadmap for context:
+https://github.com/vocdoni/docs/blob/master/Roadmap.md

 The goal of this epic is to have a working proof of concept.
 This means:
-  - No relay (user transacts directly blockchain)
+  - No relay network (centralized relay)
   - No user interface
   - No tests (maybe as replacement of the client)
   - No nice code